-Features of Doctor’s Best Digestive Enzymes
+Doctor’s Best Digestive Enzymes features

-- Great for vegetarians
+- Suitable for vegetarians

-- Non-GMO and gluten free
+- Non-GMO and gluten-free

 - Tested and manufactured in the US

-- Enzymes are completely plant based; no of synthetic origin
+- Enzymes are completely plant-based, not synthetic

 How does it work?